Star Funding, Inc. logo

 Their primary service areas are purchase order (PO) financing, accounts receivable factoring, and working capital solutions tailored to businesses with inventory, production, or receivables management challenges.
 Star Funding offers three main product categories: Purchase Order Financing (funding up to 100% of production costs for goods), Small Business Funding (for inventory purchasing and supplier payment term extension), and Accounts Receivable Factoring (converting invoices into immediate working capital).
 Their recent case studies indicate transaction sizes ranging from $250,000 to $11 million, suggesting they focus on mid-market businesses.

-The company emphasizes quick approval processes, including same-day approval claims, and positions pricing fairness as a differentiator.
+The company emphasizes application-timing claims processes, including provider-stated same-day approval timing claims, and positions pricing fairness as a differentiator.
 The company distinguishes itself through its 20-year track record, claimed "#1 Provider" status, multi-product approach (combining PO financing and factoring), and focus on underserved markets like federal government contractors and specialty manufacturers.
 Their success stories span diverse industries including consumer electronics, home furniture, and business services, suggesting broad applicability.

 Services & Features